hauk3wu1ff/samlsso/README.md

 [AUDIT   ] CWWKF0012I: The server installed the following features: [servlet-3.1, beanValidation-1.1, ssl-1.0, jndi-1.0, jca-1.7, jms-2.0, ejbPersistentTimer-3.2, samlWeb-2.0, appSecurity-2.0, j2eeManagement-1.1, jdbc-4.1, wasJmsServer-1.0, jaxrs-2.0, javaMail-1.5, cdi-1.2, webProfile-7.0, jcaInboundSecurity-1.0, jpa-2.1, wsSecuritySaml-1.1, jsp-2.3, ejbLite-3.2, managedBeans-1.0, jsf-2.2, ejbHome-3.2, jaxws-2.2, localConnector-1.0, jsonp-1.0, el-3.0, jaxrsClient-2.0, concurrent-1.0, appClientSupport-1.0, ejbRemote-3.2, javaee-7.0, jaxb-2.2, mdb-3.2, jacc-1.5, batch-1.0, ejb-3.2, json-1.0, jaspic-1.1, jpaContainer-2.1, wsSecurity-1.1, distributedMap-1.0, websocket-1.1, wasJmsSecurity-1.0, wasJmsClient-2.0].
 [AUDIT   ] CWWKF0011I: The server FrontendServer is ready to run a smarter planet.
 ```

+There is a url for downloading the Service Provider metadata, e.g. for our service provider called 'sp' it is: https://localhost:9443/ibm/saml20/sp/samlmetadata

+The samlweb-2.0 also sets up a default service provider, for which the meta-data url is: https://localhost:9443/ibm/saml20/defaultSP/samlmetadata

-There is an unprojected page https://localhost:9443/FrontendWeb/unprotected.jsp
+There is an unprojected page https://localhost:9443/FrontendWeb/unprotected.jsp .
+The application navigates you there after clicking logout.
+You can also hit it directly.

 ```
 Welcome [WSPrincipal:UNAUTHENTICATED]